Manisha Balwani, MD, MS

 Specialty:Genetics and Genomics

-Dr. Manisha Balwani is an Associate Professor in the Department of Genetics and Genomic Sciences and Department of Medicine at the Icahn School of Medicine at Mount Sinai.
+Dr. Manisha Balwani is a Professor in the Department of Genetics and Genomic Sciences and Department of Medicine at the Icahn School of Medicine at Mount Sinai and Intermin Chief of the Division of Medical Genetics and Genomics.
 Her clinical interests include Lysosomal Storage Diseases and the Porphyrias.
-She is the Director of the Lysosomal Disease Program and the Comprehensive Porphyria Diagnostic and Treatment Center at Mount Sinai.
+She is the Director of the Lysosomal Disease Program and a faculty member of the Icahn Genomics Institute.

 Dr. Balwani completed her medical training at the University of Bombay, followed by a Master’s in Genetics at the University of Pittsburgh.
 She completed her training in Internal Medicine followed by a fellowship in Medical Genetics and Clinical Biochemical Genetics.
 She joined the faculty of the Department of Genetics at the Icahn School of Medicine in 2006.